B.Click — play daily, play better —

 • Tune up from below — if a string is flat, try going a little lower first and then tuning up.
 This reduces slack in the peg and keeps the tuning more stable.

 • New strings go out of tune quickly — they need time to stretch.
-Retune a few times in your first few sessions and they’ll settle down.
+Go through all six strings two or three times per session until they settle down.

 Once everything is in tune, let’s start practicing!